-Top 10 Most Powerful Women Alive Today
+Top 10 Most POWERFUL WOMEN Alive Today (Taylor Swift, Angela Merkel)

 Business, fashion, and power: Women have indeed come a long way in just the past century, becoming major leaders in just about every sector of our society.
 In this list, we look at the 10 most influential women in the world today.